4cc3ssX/react-native-totp-utils/README.md

 A full-featured Time-Based One-Time Password (TOTP) library for React Native, providing functions for generating and validating OTP codes.

+## !!
+MOVED TO NEW REPOSITORY
+This project is no longer maintain and moved to new repository [react-native-nitro-totp](https://github.com/4cc3ssX/react-native-nitro-totp).

 ## Features

 - [X] New Architecture Support